Yorkshire Wildlife Park has made every best effort to make the park accessible to everyone who visits us.

 The nearest railway station and bus station (which are located in adjacent buildings) are located in Doncaster town centre, a 25 minute bus journey to the Park.
 Please see the how to get here page for more details.
 If you require a taxi from the train/bus station, there are accessible taxis available outside the train / bus station.

 Due to the current Covid-19 pandemic and the additional cleaning measures in place.

 Car Parking and Arrival

-Once in the gift shop, the flooring is level and paved throughout.
+The Yorkshire Hive is level and paved throughout.

 The courtyard is level and paved throughout.

 The visitor Information Station is located to the immediate left as you enter the courtyard.
 There are two points of access to the Information Station; an access ramp with a shallow incline and steps to the right of the ramp.
 This building contains a lowered counter section.

 There are 6 independent shops in the Courtyard area.
 They are all accessed via single-width doors.
 YWP staff are more than happy to assist where required.